 It’s easy to end up burned out, stressed and resentful of the very subject that once inspired you.

 This can happen to the very best researchers!
-Richard Feynman, the Nobel-prize-winning physicist widely revered as one of the greatest physicists of the 20th century, described his own experience in his 1985 autobiography, “Surely you’re joking Mr. Feynman”
+Richard Feynman, the Nobel-prize-winning physicist widely revered as one of the greatest physicists of the 20th century, if not all time, described his own experience in his 1985 autobiography, “Surely you’re joking Mr. Feynman”

 Then I had another thought: Physics disgusts me a little bit now, but I used to enjoy doing physics.
 Why did I enjoy it?
 I used to play with it.
 I used to do whatever I felt like doing – it didn’t have to do with whether it was important for the development of nuclear physics, but whether it was interesting and amusing for me to play with.
 When I was in high school, I’d see water running out of a faucet growing narrower, and wonder if I could figure out what determines that curve.
 I found it was rather easy to do.
 I didn’t have to do it; it wasn’t important for the future of science; somebody else had already done it.
 That didn’t make any difference.
 I’d invent things and play with things for my own entertainment.